-Agar - Agarwood, also known as aloeswood, is the resinous heartwood from Aquilaria trees, large evergreens native to southeast Asia.
+Agar - Agarwood, also known as aloeswood or oudh, is the resinous heartwood from Aquilaria trees, large evergreens native to southeast Asia.
 The trees occasionally become infected with mold and begin to produce an aromatic resin in response to this attack.
 As the infection grows, it results in a very rich, dark resin within the heartwood.
 Aloes was the "original" incense, so frequently the word "agar" is used to mean simply "incense".

 Agarbatti (sometimes Agarbathi) - Incense sticks.

 Agarbattiwala - that crazy, brain-injured freak who runs this place. 😉 Traditionally: a seller of incense, perfume, soap, and other fragranced products.

 Attar - a fragrant essential oil or perfume obtained from flowers.

 Batti (sometimes Bathi) - Sticks.

 Benzoin (also Loban) - Balsamic resin of the Styrax benzoin, or Benjamin tree.

 Champak (also Champaka or Champa) - Balsamic resin of the Michelia champaca tree.
 It is native to India and has fragrant orange-yellow flowers.